livewires/js-coding/worksheets/00-programming-basics.md

 function sayHello() { console.log('Hello!'); }
 ```

 It won’t do anything just yet.
 This thing is a function definition.
+It creates a block of code that can be executed later.
 You can recognise it because it starts with the word `function`.
-It creates a new function named `sayHello`.
+This one creates a new function named `sayHello`.

 Now try typing this: